 Additional Cast: George Lazenby, Vince Edwards, Jerry Douglas, Michael Baselson, Don Johnson, Ellen Travolta, Sean Garrison, Bill Overton.

 Additional Details: Columbia Pictures Television.
 Director: Jerry London.
 Executive Producer: David Gerber.
 Producers: Charles B. FitzSimons and Mark Rodgers.
 Writer: Mark Rodgers.
 Music: Richard Shores.

-Exo-Man: This 2 hour television movie aired on NBC June 6, 1977.
+This 2-hour television movie aired on NBC on June 6, 1977.
 This potential series was created by the author Martin Caiden, the same man who created the concept of The Six Million Dollar Man.

 While this plot did seem to have potential the television movie was horrible.
 The suit devised for Conrad made him look like a walking robot, a slow walking robot at that.
 Remember the Sleestaks from the classic Saturday morning live-action show, Land of the Lost, and how slow they moved; I think you get the idea.

 Caiden complained that it was the marketing people at Universal who were responsible for the ridiculous costume.
 They wanted a superhero suit that was easy to mass-produce when the time came to market toys.
 All I can think of when I look at the suit is that it reminds me of one of those old-time diving suits with the big helmet.
 It is hard to believe that the suit took 10 weeks to develop at the cost of $100,000.